chpt/Hub-List_GTD-Productivity/readme.md

 - [node.couchapp.js](https://github.com/mikeal/node.couchapp.js)

 ## Installing Hub List
-1. Create a database named hublist on your instance of CouchDB.
-To use a different database name just change the db config value in app.js.
+1. Create a database on your instance of CouchDB.
+You can name the database anything.
 ```
 curl -X PUT http://127.0.0.1:5984/hublist
 ```